En español| Which vaccines are available and who can get them?

 Scammers are purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.

-You should get a small white card at your vaccination appointment with your name, birth date, name of the vaccine you received and the date it was administered.
-If you receive the Pfizer or Moderna vaccine, bring your card when you get your second shot.
+What should I do with my vaccine card?You should get a small white card at your vaccination appointment with your name, birth date, name of the vaccine you received and the date it was administered.
+If you receive the Pfizer, Moderna or Novavax vaccine, bring your card when you get your second shot.

-You may need your vaccine card for certain kinds of travel or other activities, so keep it in a safe place.
+You may need your vaccine card to schedule a third vaccine dose, for certain immunocompromised people, or a booster shot.
+You may also need it for certain kinds of travel or other activities, so keep it in a safe place.
 You can take a photo of it with your smartphone for your own records.
 Experts say that posting a photo of your card to social media could make you vulnerable to identity theft.
-If you lose your card or did not receive one, contact your vaccine provider or your local health department to get a copy.

 Also of Interest: